jlcodingprojects/chainbots/README.md

 **Constituent Parts**: Tesselating blocks that lock together to form structures
 - Simple locking mechanism for assembly
 - Very simple and cheap to manufactor
-- Hexagons in 2D, probably Rhombic Dodecahedrons in 3D
+- Hexagons in 2D simulation, possibly Rhombic Dodecahedrons in 3D
 - Conductive (alternative edges can carry positive and negative)

 **Chainbots**: Mobile robots that navigate and build on the hex lattice